devitocodes/devito/benchmarks/user/advisor/README.md

 Prerequisites:
-* Support guaranteed only for Intel Advisor as installed with Intel Parallel Studio v 2020 Update 2 and Intel oneAPI 2021; earlier years may not work; other 2020/2021 versions, as well as later years, may or may not work.
+* Support guaranteed only for Intel Advisor as installed with Intel Parallel Studio v 2020 Update 2 and Intel oneAPI 2021, 2022, 2023; earlier versions may not work.

 * In Linux systems you may need to enable system-wide profiling by setting:
   - `/proc/sys/kernel/yama/ptrace_scope` to `0`
   - `/proc/sys/kernel/perf_event_paranoid` to `1`